MicrosoftDocs/sql-docs/docs/relational-databases/extended-events/targets-for-extended-events-in-sql-server.md

 ## pair_matching target

-The **pair_matching** target enables you to detect start events that occurs without a corresponding end event.
+The **pair_matching** target enables you to detect start events that occur without a corresponding end event.
 For instance, it might be a problem when a `lock_acquired` event occurs but no matching `lock_released` event follows in a timely manner.

 The system doesn't automatically match start and end events.
 Instead, you explain the matching to the system in your CREATE EVENT SESSION statement.
 When a start and end event are matched, the pair is discarded so everyone can focus on the unmatched start events.